Supporting Families in the NICU

 Ten percent of all newborns in the United States require specialized care in Neonatal Intensive Care Units (NICUs) due to prematurity, birth defects, or other serious health problems.
 The hospitalization of a baby in a NICU can be one of the most frightening, confusing, and overwhelming experiences a parent will ever face.

-NICU Initiatives (NICU Family Support® Signature Programs and NICU Family Support Centers) are hands-on examples of how the March of Dimes is working to change this situation nationwide and in Florida.
+NICU Initiatives (NICU Family Support Chapter managed sites and hospital license programs) are hands-on examples of how the March of Dimes is working to change this situation nationwide and in Florida.

-March of Dimes NICU Family Support® signature program at Shands Hospital in Gainesville helps nearly 800 families each year whose babies are admitted to the NICU.
+March of Dimes Florida Chapter is proud to provide NICU Family Support® for families whose babies are hospitalized at UF Health Shands Children’s Hospital in Gainesville.
+It helps nearly 700 families each year whose babies are admitted to the NICU.

-Activities, designed to give parents a break from the high-stress NICU setting and afford them the opportunity to connect with other families, are provided on a regular basis.
+Activities designed to give parents a break from the high-stress NICU setting and afford them the opportunity to connect with other families are provided on a regular basis.
 Families are treated to a free lunch each week.
 Twice weekly crafts sessions allow them to preserve their babies’ first days through scrapbooking or to make a hat, jewelry, or a memory box for their little one.
-Special holiday observations are planned, such as the annual Thanksgiving Morning Brunch, to help give some normalcy to their hospital-centered lives.
+Special holiday observations are held, such as the annual Thanksgiving Morning Brunch, to help give some normalcy to their hospital-centered lives.
 The Signature program provides a customized Parent Care Kit to each family with a NICU admission.
-In addition to the print materials available through the Centers , others items, such as local resource lists, a disposable camera and tips for taking photos in the NICU and aids for helping siblings cope, are included..(PDF,461.44kb) , .(PDF,872.49kb) , .(PDF,354.25kb)
+In addition to the print materials, others items, such as local resource lists, tips for taking photos in the NICU and aids for helping siblings cope, are included.